One way to reduce the cost of MRO procurement is to automate the process

-Alex Davies, Service Delivery Manager at RS Components, regularly sees this inefficient system in action.
-“The Chartered Institute of Procurement and Supply (CIPS) calculates that, across industry, the total process cost for each purchase order is £80,” he says.
+Alex Davies, Head of Value Added Services at RS Components, regularly sees this inefficient system in action.
+“CIPS calculates that, across industry, the total process cost for each purchase order is £80,” he says.
 “Yet there are businesses raising hundreds – if not thousands – of purchase orders a year for low-value products and not really having any appreciation for this significant hidden cost.”

 However, there are ways to drastically reduce this figure.

-"There are businesses raising hundreds – if not thousands – of purchase orders a year for low-value products and not really having any appreciation for this significant hidden cost."Alex Davies, Service Delivery Manager, RS
+"There are businesses raising hundreds – if not thousands – of purchase orders a year for low-value products and not really having any appreciation for this significant hidden cost."Alex Davies, Head of Value Added Services, RS Components

 "All of the data, up to 13 months’ worth of purchases, is available to view at any time, ultimately improving levels of control."Alex Davies, Service Delivery Manager, RS